playerla/flask-socketio-lit-html/docs/source/introduction.rst

 - GET  `/componentname/<int:index>` : The component with the primary key `index`
 - DELETE  `/componentname/<int:index>` : The component with the primary key `index`
 - POST `/componentname` : The JSON new user or the user to modify if `index` key is set
+- GET `/componentname/dump` : The full dump of the database.
+Performance warning: use once and only if you planned to go offline.

 You can overwrite IndexModel class methods :meth:`get()`, :meth:`post()`, :meth:`delete()` and :meth:`get_all()` to implement your own API.
 An external URL could also be specified to replace `/componentname` for these four API endpoints.
 See :meth:`webcomponent_base.IndexModel.configure_blueprint()`